sp-karl/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/hardware-software-requirements-2013.md

 ## Hardware requirements—location of physical servers
 <a name="hwLocServers"> </a>

 Some enterprises have data centers that are located in close proximity to one another and are connected by high-bandwidth fiber optic links.
-In this environment it is possible to configure the two data centers as a single farm.
+In this environment, it's possible to configure the two data centers as a single farm.
 This distributed farm topology is called a stretched farm.
 Stretched farms for SharePoint 2013 are supported as of April 2013.

 For a stretched farm architecture to work as a supported high-availability solution, the following prerequisites must be met:

-- There is a highly consistent intra-farm latency of \<1ms one way, 99.9% of the time over a period of ten minutes.
+- There's a highly consistent intra-farm latency of \<1ms one way, 99.9% of the time over a period of ten minutes.
 (Intra-farm latency is commonly defined as the latency between the front-end web servers and the database servers.)

 - The bandwidth speed must be at least 1 gigabit per second.